The government has confirmed that key reforms under the Renters’ Rights Act will take effect on 1 May 2026.

 No.

-Existing written tenancy agreements will automatically convert to periodic tenancies on 1 May 2026.
-There is no requirement to reissue agreements purely because of the reform.
+Existing written agreements will automatically convert to periodic tenancies on 1 May 2026.
+There is no requirement to reissue contracts purely due to the reform.

-Tenants will need to receive a government-issued information statement explaining the changes, and processes will need to align with the updated framework.
+Tenants will receive a government information statement explaining the changes.

 -